-Florida has established a law called the pure comparative negligence rule.
+Florida has established a law called the “pure comparative negligence” rule.
 This law decreases the amount of compensation for injuries and losses in a personal injury lawsuit according to how much the victim was personally responsible for those injuries.
 These comparative negligence laws apply to car accidents.

 Florida is considered a “no-fault” state.
 This means that every driver in the state of Florida must maintain a minimum of $10,000 in personal injury protection insurance (PIP), as well as an additional $10,000 in property damage liability (PDL).

-If an insurance company determines that you were somehow liable, they may attempt to pay you less compensation than you deserve for your injuries and losses.
+If an insurance company determines that you were somehow liable, it may attempt to pay you less compensation than you deserve for your injuries and losses.
 Negotiating with an insurance adjuster can be challenging.
-Often, the insurance companies will strategically delay the process, frustrating the victim, and wearing them down to ultimately settle for the lower offered amount.
+Often, the insurance companies will strategically delay the process, frustrating the victim and wearing them down to ultimately settle for the lower offered amount.

 Complete a Free Case Evaluation form now

 Whether the car accident was partly your fault or not your fault, you will still only have a limited amount of time to file a lawsuit in the state of Florida for your injuries and losses.
 This deadline is called a “statute of limitations.”